lab42open-team/deco/README.md

-# Workflow for legacy literature annotation EMODnet
+# Programming Workflow for biodiversity legacy literature annotation

+## Introduction

 Legacy literature contains valuable information about biodiversity.
 Dedicated workflows are needed in order to extract this information and transform it in structured data format.
 This is process is a multiple step process requiring many tools and interdisciplinary knowledge.
 In 2015, a [workshop](httpse//riojournal.com/articles.php?journal_name=rio&id=10445) was help in [IMBBC - HCMR](https://imbbc.hcmr.gr) to standardize this process within the framework of [EMODnet biology](https://www.emodnet-biology.eu).